wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 <tr>
 <td>HDInsight 3.2 clusters</td>
 <td>Hadoop 2.6/HDP2.2 is available with HDInsight 3.2 clusters.
 It contains major updates to all of the open-source components.
-For more details, see <a href="/documentation/articles/hdinsight-component-versioning/" target="_blank">What's new in HDInsight</a> and <a href ="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.2.0/HDP_2.2.0_Release_Notes_20141202_version/index.html" target="_blank">HDP 2.2.0.0 Release Notes</a>.</td>
+For more details, see What's new in HDInsight and <a href ="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.2.0/bk_HDP_RelNotes/content/ch_relnotes_v220.html" target="_blank">HDP 2.2.0.0 Release Notes</a>.</td>
 <td>Open-source software</td>
 <td>All</td>
 <td>N/A</td>